sveltia/sveltia-cms/README.md

 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 - The screenshots above are worth a thousand words!
-- Read on to learn about many other enhancements, including performance, productivity, accessibility, service integrations, an all-new Asset Library, and more.
+- Read on to learn about many other enhancements, including performance, productivity, accessibility, service integrations, and an all-new Asset Library.

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
-- Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
+- Small footprint: The bundle size is less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Caches Git files locally to further speed up startup and reduce bandwidth.